Estimated reading time: 5 minutes

 We believe you can have it all—productivity, profit, AND community.

-Since we set up the Harcourt Organic Farming Coop here on our farm, we’ve really appreciated the value of small farms and farmers working side by side, in the same space.
+Since we set up the Harcourt Organic Farming Coop here on our farm, we’ve appreciated the value of small farms and farmers working side by side, in the same space.

 How’s that for community?

-Three generations, five businesses, and 13 people.
+Three generations, five businesses, and many people.
 Skills being learned (and passed on), friends being made, great conversations being had, lots of work being done, money being earned, and a whole lot of organic food being produced!

 Related Articles